 The screw that sticks with elements face, you need to place on probe of digital multimeter right here.
 Just unravel the metal elements loose end to do this.
 There should be no terminal in the water heater element.
 So, there’s no need to worry about which one to test first or last.

-The readings you get should be similar to what I told you during last section.
+The readings you get should be similar to what I told you during the last section.
 However, if you witness a very low reading here for instance one ohm, then believe it’s faulty.
 There may be a chance of no reading at all.
 The conclusion is still the same, faulty.
 And you need to think about replacement if these are the cases.

 Get Everything Back to Its Place.

 Let the insulation also get back on its track.
-And finally turn the circuit breaker on.
+And finally, turn the circuit breaker on.
 Wait for a couple or more minutes.
 And your heater should start working since you have replaced the elements.

 You Are Done!

-And that was a simple checkup tutorial on how to test water heater element.
+And that was a simple checkup tutorial on how to test water heater elements.
 The next time you get into a situation of a disturbing water heating incident, go for the checkup yourself.
 Just be sure to not get too hasty about the whole thing.
 You want to take your time and really dig into the problems.
 And if there is one, a water heater element replacement should come next.

 Have a Nice Day!